bfatihucar/KU_ISTANBUL/README.md

 We have used a “frequency domain field and power” monitor to find the resonance modes, then obtain the heatmaps on those resonance points using a “frequency domain field profile” monitor.
 We have applied a full apodization filter at 1000 fs center with 500 fs time-width to filter out the initial and final response of the cavity to the power sources.

+Please note that we have named script files of toroidal models as "donut cavity".

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Details of Disk-Shaped Model